Alex Fitzpatrick is not letting the success get to his head.

 “It was unbelievable to win, but then you come out here and you’re expected to compete and you expect to play well and there’s always that that you want to try and perform every week,” he explained.
 “For me everything’s a bonus at this stage, which does help, but I’m still a golfer at the end of the day and I’m sure I’ll hit bad shots and I’ll still get annoyed.”

-For the Wake Forest grad emphasized though that he’s trying to stay present this weekend — and however many more he qualifies to play in while on Tour through 2028.
+The Wake Forest grad and DP World Tour winner emphasized, though, that he’s trying to stay present this weekend — and however many more he qualifies to play in while on Tour through 2028.